In 5 Simple Steps – Establish JDBC Connection in Java

 Statement st = con.createStatement();

-Here, coa n is a reference to Connection interface utilized as a part of past advance.
+Here, coa n is a reference to the Connection interface utilized as a part of past advance.

 d.
 Execute the Question

-Presently comes the most imperative part i.e executing the question.
-A question here is a SQL Query.
-Presently we know we can have numerous sorts of questions.
-Some of them are as per the following:
+Presently comes the most imperative part, i.e executing the question.
+A question here is an SQL Query.
+Presently, we know we can have numerous sorts of questions.
+Some of them are as follows:

-The executeQuery() technique for Statement interface utilizes to execute questions of recovering esteems from the database.
-This strategy restores the protest of ResultSet that can utilize to get every one of the records of a table.
+The executeQuery() technique for the Statement interface is used to execute questions of recovering esteems from the database.
+This strategy restores the protest of ResultSet that can be utilized to get all the records of a table.

 Let’s revise Java Garbage Collection Algorithm – Mark and Sweep Algorithm